-Instructional Coach (IC): Each Zone has an instructional coach who will observe your tutoring and student support practices, at your school, throughout the year.
+Instructional Coach (IC): Our site has several instructional coaches who will observe your tutoring and student support practices, at your school, throughout the year.
 Your Instructional Coach works with your leadership team to identify and provide additional learning and development to build your skills and confidence as you progress on your service journey.

 Service Team: The Service Team – Instructional Coaches, Learning and Development, and Evaluation – support AmeriCorps members’ development, coaching, and use of data to improve outcomes for students.
 Located in the downtown office, you will see them almost every Monday for Learning and Development Days.
 The team also hosts several events throughout the year where you can engage, connect, and learn from your peers and staff.

 Operations Team: The Operations Team is responsible for ensuring that our staff and AmeriCorps members have the systems, structures, and support needed to provide high quality service.
 They work with each department to promote a positive climate and organizational culture.
 The Operations Team is in our downtown office and will be your first point of contact for registration day.

 DevComm Team: The Development Communications team is responsible for securing the visibility and funds necessary to enable City Year New York's service in schools.
 Investments from AmeriCorps, government and schools, individuals, corporations, and foundations provide the financial support needed to run our site.

 The City Year New York community will be strongest when members can contribute their perspective, skills, and feedback to site-wide projects.
 There are many opportunities to do so, two of which are highlighted below.